YellowJacketLinux/Platillo/README.md

-Glyphs will be in sub-directories that correspond with their Unicode block and the file names will start with the Unicode code-point in hex but without the leading `U+` that proceeds a unicode code-point.
+Glyphs will be in sub-directories that correspond with their Unicode block and the file names will start with the Unicode code-point in hex but without the leading `U+` that proceeds a Unicode code-point.
 Sometimes the name of the glyph will follow in the file-name.

 Primary Purpose
 ---------------

-The original inspiration for this font was to provide compatibility with commom historic 8-bit ‘Pi/Dingbat’ picture-glyph fonts that predate the common use of of Unicode character encodings (such as UTF-8).
+The original inspiration for this font was to provide compatibility with common historic 8-bit ‘Pi/Dingbat’ picture-glyph fonts that predate the common use of of Unicode character encoding (such as UTF-8).

-When a document contains 8-bit requests for the font ‘Symbol’, those glyphs requests can be transcoded to the Unicode code-points and the specified font changed to ‘Symbol STD’.
-Systems without ‘Symbol STD’ can them map ‘Symbol STD’ to ‘Platillo’ and the document will render correctly, although full metric compatibility is __not__ a goal.
+When a document contains 8-bit requests for the font ‘Symbol’, those glyphs requests can be transcoded to the Unicode code-points and the specified font changed to ‘Symbol Std’.
+Systems without ‘Symbol Std’ can them map ‘Symbol Std’ to ‘Platillo’ and the document will render correctly, although full metric compatibility is __not__ a goal.

-Note that the 32-bit Symbol does contain Seven (Eight on the Macintosh version) glyphs that are transcoded to PUA codepoints when transcoded to Unicode.
+Note that the 32-bit Symbol does contain Seven (Eight on the Macintosh version) glyphs that are transcoded to PUA code-points when transcoded to Unicode.
 For the ‘®’, ‘©’, and ‘™’ glyphs—the eight-bit Symbol font had both ‘Serif’ and ‘Sans-Serif’ variants available.
 Unicode has code-points (`U+00AE`, `U+00A9`, and `U+2122` respectively) for those glyphs but does not specify serif vs sans-serif.
 Adobe solves that problem by putting the specific variants within